-The home mortgage deduction is one of the most popular in the entire U.S. tax code.
-It enables you to deduct, within limits, the interest you pay on a mortgage or mortgages you take out to buy, build, or improve your main home (and/or a second home).
+The home mortgage deduction is one of the most popular deductions in the entire U.S. tax code.
+It enables you to deduct, within limits, the interest you pay on a home mortgage or mortgages you take out to buy, build, or improve your main home (or second home).
+However, the Tax Cuts and Jobs Act (TCJA) has imposed new limitations on this deduction that all homeowners need to understand.

 The home mortgage deduction is a personal itemized deduction that you take on IRS Schedule A of your Form 1040.
 If you don't itemize, you get no deduction.
 You should itemize only if your total itemized deductions exceed the applicable standard deduction for the year.
-Most people who own homes itemize because their interest payments, property taxes, and other itemized deductions exceed the standard deduction.
-However, this isn't always the case.
+In the past, most people who owned homes itemized because their interest payments, property taxes, and other itemized deductions exceeded the standard deduction.
+However, the TCJA roughly doubled the standard deduction to $12,000 for single taxpayers and $24,000 for marrieds filing jointly.
+As a result, far fewer taxpayers will be able to itemize—as few as 5%.
+This means far few taxpayers will benefit from the mortgage interest deduction.

 You can deduct the interest on a home mortgage only for: